 Zaanse Schans consists of a row of old but still functioning windmills and green painted houses and barns along a river in the Dutch countryside.
 The historic village is free to visit and easy to reach.
-A day trip to Zaanse schans from Amsterdam is only about 40 minutes away by train or bus.
-A day trip to Zaanse Schans might be a little touristy perhaps, with its overdose of souvenir shops.
-But still, for half a day trip, Zaanse Schans is a charming and interesting place to visit from Amsterdam, also with children.
+A day trip to Zaanse Schans might be a little touristy perhaps, but, for half a day trip, Zaanse Schans is a charming and interesting place to visit from Amsterdam, also with children.

 Day trips to Zaanse Schans

 Towards 1850, steam engines took over wind mills’ job.
 Around 1920 only some 20 wind mills remained along the river, unused.
-To save the last Dutch wind mills in this area, 13 mills were moved and saved, along with houses and barns to create the new Zaanse Schans.
-Het open air museum of Zaanse Schans is now a tourist attraction in Holland.
+To save the last Dutch wind mills in this area, 13 mills were moved and saved.
+Together with the wind mills, houses and barns were placed at the new Zaanse Schans area.
+The open air museum of Zaanse Schans with its many windmills and barns is now a popular tourist attraction in Holland.

 Last paint mill in the world